UNIVERSE-DAO/UNIVERSE/1 #MOMENTUM/MEMES.md

-# MOMENTUM
+# MEME

 _Where Culture Meets Protocol_
 _Where Memes Become Movement_

-MOMENTUM is the cultural ignition layer of UNIVERSE.
+MEME is the cultural ignition layer of UNIVERSE.
-It is not a campaign — it’s a **memetic field of alignment**.
+It’s not a campaign — it’s a **field of memetic alignment**.

 > This is where curiosity is sparked, not instructed.
 > Where the soul of the protocol is felt — before it is understood.

 ---
 <br>

 ## Purpose